-The measurements shall be carried out in accordance with Clause 6.1 of ISO 3131.
+The measurements shall be carried out in accordance with ISO 3131.

 NOTE Where not all the specimens are tested to failure, the density of each specimen is permitted to be determined from the mass and volume of the whole specimen and adjusted to density of the small defect-frees prism given in ISO 3131 by dividing by 1.05.